BBrocklebank/recipe_road/README.md

 <br>
 <br>

-### Sketches
+### Frontend Sketches

 These sketches were created at the very initial design phase following research.
-They represent idealised version of the site and include some concepts that did not make it into the final project.
+They represent an idealised version of the site UX and general frontend.
+They include some concepts that did not make it into the final project.
 This is due to various reasons such as time constraints, feature priority and expereince/time effectivness.

 [Homepage Dektop](assets/readme/landing_concept.jpg)